Liam-Deacon/CLEED/doc/LEED_programs/csearch.rst

 :envvar:`CSEARCH_LEED`
   Path of the program used for the LEED calculations.
-This may simply be 'csearch' if the parent directory of this program is in the system :envar:`PATH` variable.
+This may simply be 'csearch' if the parent directory of this program is in the system :envvar:`PATH` variable.

 :envvar:`CSEARCH_RFAC`
   Path of the crfac program  used  for the R factor evaluation.
-This may simply be 'crfac' if the parent directory of this program is in the system :envar:`PATH` variable.
+This may simply be 'crfac' if the parent directory of this program is in the system :envvar:`PATH` variable.

 :envvar:`CLEED_PHASE`
   Directory path of the phase shift files used in  the  surface and bulk models.